Belarus in the Eurovision Song Contest 2021: Disqualification

-After the release of Belarus' 2021 entry, there were immediate calls for the country to be disqualified from the contest, due to the "obvious political subtext" of the song.
+After the release of Belarusian 2021 entry, there were immediate calls for the country to be disqualified from the contest, due to the "obvious political subtext" of the song.
 Among others, the Swedish political party Liberalerna and the Belarusian Foundation for Cultural Solidarity called for Belarus to be disqualified from the contest.
 Several Eurovision news outlets also announced that they would be limiting the coverage of the song.
 On 11 March 2021, the EBU released a statement, stating that after scrutinizing the entry, they concluded that "the song puts the non-political nature of the Contest in question".
-As a result, the EBU declared the entry ineligible to compete in the contest, and demanded that the Belarusian broadcaster BTRC must either submit a new version of the song or an entirely new song that was compliant with the rules, or face disqualification.
+As a result, the EBU declared the entry ineligible to compete in the contest, and demanded that BTRC must either submit a new version of the song or an entirely new song that was compliant with the rules, or face disqualification.

 Due to the EBU releasing a statement declaring the original entry ineligible, on 13 March 2021, Belarusian president Alexander Lukashenko stated that he would potentially order BTRC to opt for a new entry instead of modifying the lyrics of the original song.
-On 26 March 2021, Galasy ZMesta submitted a new song, titled "Pesnya pro zaytsev (Song about hares)" (Песня про зайцев), as the replacement entry.
-The new song was also rejected by the EBU for the same reasons as their previous attempt, and Belarus was subsequently disqualified from the 2021 contest.
+On 26 March 2021, Galasy ZMesta submitted a new song, titled "Pesnya pro zaytsev (Song About Hares)" (Песня про зайцев), as the replacement entry.
+The new song was also rejected by the EBU for the same reasons as their previous attempt, and BTRC was subsequently disqualified from the 2021 contest.